Monday Morning Digest: Who Can Stop the Eagles' Wentz Wagon?

 Alvin Kamara continued to make a strong bid for Offensive Rookie of the Year consideration, rushing 10 times for 68 yards and one touchdown while catching six passes for 84 yards and a weaving, tackle-breaking 33-yard second touchdown.

-Kamara also fumbled while trying to hurdle for a third-down conversion early in the game, but the bad far outweighed the good in a 30-10 Saints victory over the Buccaneers that wasn't as close as the score suggests.
+Kamara also fumbled while trying to hurdle for a third-down conversion early in the game, but the good far outweighed the bad in a 30-10 Saints victory over the Buccaneers that wasn't as close as the score suggests.

 What it means